AdaRoseCannon/pwa-talks/hack.md

 The current state of apps is one where you can't experience them until you have downloaded them.

-Which is akin to being asked for your hand in marriage before you have even had one date.
+Which is akin to being asked for commitment before you have even had one date.

 Customers have a pretty reasonable fear commitment so will likely be scared off.